 Assistance Dogs

-**Applications are currently closed as our books for full for assistance dog teams.
-I hope to be able to take on new teams again by August 2024.
-Thanks for your understanding.
+Applications are currently closed as our books for full for assistance dog teams for 2024.
+We look forward to taking new teams in 2025

 We are a Guide, Hearing and Assistance Dogs Act 2009 accredited assistance dog trainer and assessor.
 We can support you in training your existing dog to become your assistance dog.
 We do not supply pre-trained assistance dogs, we operate under the model of owner-trainer assistance dogs.